Funding opportunity

 Design Generators may support activities that include but are not limited to:

-• creation of multidisciplinary design research capabilities that respond to net zero challenges
+• creation of multidisciplinary design research capabilities that can respond to needs and challenges

 • exploration of circular, cyclical, or regenerative business models